|

 special recommendation, with the landlady, I ventured out by myself, and

-without any more difficulty than can be supposed of a young country girl,
+difficulty than can be supposed of a young country girl, barely fifteen,

 intelligence office.